What is hypochlorous acid (HOCl) ?

 Hypochlorous acid is a free chlorine molecule with the molecular formula HOCl.
 It is the dominate free chlorine species in chlorine

 solutions that have a slightly to moderately acidic pH.
-View the "Electrolyzed Water" page for more information.
+View the "Hypochlorous Acid" page for more information.

 Is HOCl really natural?